 You’ll probably see more on one the dedicated snorkeling trips offered by a dive companies than you will on the combination beach and snorkeling cruises.

 Complimentary snorkeling gear is typically offered on most boat cruises.
 But be aware that quality and condition vary.
 If you have your own equipment, bring it.

 If you plan to do much snorkeling, it’s best to have your own equipment.
 We highly recommend visiting a dive shop in person (either in your home country or here) so you’ll get proper fitting equipment.
 Prices will often be a bit higher locally than what the cost for equivalents would be in the USA.

-The numerous watersports and dive shops on Providenciales offer a wide selection and quality range of gear, and the Dive Provo shop in Ports of Call carries the nicest range of snorkel gear on the island.
+watersports and dive shops on Providenciales offer a wide selection and quality range of gear, and the Dive Provo shop in Ports of Call carries the nicest range of snorkel gear on the island.

 Grand Turk does offer a decent selection of equipment for sale.
 The dive shops tend to have a better range of equipment than the gift shops do.

 Unfortunately, the other islands in the Turks and Caicos either have a very limited range of snorkeling gear for sale or none at all.

 Most of the dive shops throughout the country offer rental snorkeling gear.

 Don’t touch or stand on anything.
 Coral is a living animal and you will likely kill or severely harm any part you contact.